hwang2006/large-scale-lm-tutorials/docs/04_data_parallelism.md

 Using custom data configuration default
 Reusing dataset multi_nli (/home/ubuntu/.cache/huggingface/datasets/multi_nli/default/0.0.0/591f72eb6263d1ab527561777936b199b714cda156d35716881158a2bd144f39)
 100%|█████████████████████████████████████████████| 3/3 [00:00<00:00, 58.31it/s]
-Some weights of the model checkpoint at bert-base-cased were not used when initializing BertForSequenceClassification: ['cls.predictions.bias', 'cls.predictions.transform.dense.bias', 'cls.predictions.decoder.weight', 'cls.predictions.transform.LayerNorm.weight', 'cls.predictions.transform.LayerNorm.bias', 'cls.seq_relationship.bias', 'cls.predictions.transform.dense.weight', 'cls.seq_relationship.weight']
+Some weights of the model checkpoint at bert-base-cased were not used when initializing
+BertForSequenceClassification: ['cls.predictions.bias', 'cls.predictions.transform.dense.bias',
+'cls.predictions.decoder.weight', 'cls.predictions.transform.LayerNorm.weight',
+'cls.predictions.transform.LayerNorm.bias', 'cls.seq_relationship.bias', 'cls.predictions.transform.dense.weight',
+'cls.seq_relationship.weight']
 - This IS expected if you are initializing BertForSequenceClassification from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPreTraining model).
-- This IS NOT expected if you are initializing BertForSequenceClassification from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).
+- This IS NOT expected if you are initializing BertForSequenceClassification from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model frm BertForSequenceClassification model).
-Some weights of BertForSequenceClassification were not initialized from the model checkpoint at bert-base-cased and are newly initialized: ['classifier.bias', 'classifier.weight']
-You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference. step:0, loss:1.1612184047698975 step:10, loss:1.1026676893234253
+Some weights of BertForSequenceClassification were not initialized from the model checkpoint at bert-base-cased and are newly initialized: ['classifier.bias', 'classifier.weight'] You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference. step:0, loss:1.1612184047698975 step:10, loss:1.1026676893234253